 Kevin Roeser, DVM

 Like many veterinarians, Dr. Roeser first declared his career interests in elementary school, and his focus never wavered.
 After completing undergraduate coursework in Zoology and Human Biology at Michigan State University, he attended the University of Minnesota College of Veterinary Medicine.
 Dr. Roeser spent his first decade in practice at the same small animal practice that hired him as a kennel assistant during high school.
 Since then, he is excited to have moved “home” to Hugo to join the team at Lake Animal Hospital!

 Dr. Roeser’s professional interests include soft tissue surgery, dentistry, and internal medicine, but he also loves the variety of cases that general practice provides.
 He enjoys building close relationships with both clients and patients and feels lucky to see pets through all stages of life.

-Outside of work, Dr. Roeser enjoys training and competing with his two off-track thoroughbred horses, Penny and Hugh.
-He also volunteers with Safe Hands Rescue, a group that helps to find local homes for shelter dogs (and sometimes cats) from eastern Kentucky.
+Outside of work, Dr. Roeser enjoys training and competing with his two warmbloods, Karl and Billie.
+He also volunteers with The Rescue Pack, a group that helps to find local homes for stray and shelter dogs.
 Dr. Roeser and his husband share their home with Marla, a sassy Chihuahua-Terrier mix, and Leroy, a slobbery Bloodhound.